 What is Male Pelvic Pain?

-In order to find relief from male pelvic pain, it’s important to first understand what it is.
+In order to find relief from male pelvic pain, it’s important first to understand what it is.
 Pelvic pain refers to any pain originating from the area below the belly button and above the thighs.
-In men, pelvic pain is often called prostatitis, since the prostate is the only male-specific cause of pelvic pain.
+In men, pelvic pain is often called prostatitis since the prostate is the only male-specific cause of pelvic pain.
 Prostatitis refers to the swelling and inflammation of the prostate gland, which produces fluid and assists in the ejaculation process.
 It is often caused by a bacterial infection, but not always.
 Prostatitis can affect men of all ages but is more common in men under 50.

 Prostatitis isn’t the only cause of pelvic pain in men, though.
-Conditions like urinary tract infections, sexually transmitted infections, hernia and gastro-intestinal issues may also be at play.
+Conditions like urinary tract infections, sexually transmitted infections, hernia, and gastrointestinal issues may also be at play.
 The symptoms of male pelvic pain vary in both type and severity, depending on the underlying cause.

 Symptoms of Pelvic Pain in Men